bufbuild/docs.buf.build/docs/breaking/rules.md

 **Categories: `FILE`, `PACKAGE`**

 This checks that the [no_standard_descriptor_accessor](https://github.com/protocolbuffers/protobuf/blob/044c766fd4777713fef2d1a9a095e4308d770c68/src/google/protobuf/descriptor.proto#L467) message option is not changed from false/unset to true.
-Changing this option to true will result in the `descriptor()` accessor is not generated in certain languages, which is a generated source code breaking change.
+Changing this option to `true` results in the `descriptor()` accessor not being generated in certain languages, which is a generated source code breaking change.
 Protobuf has issues with fields that are named "descriptor", of any capitalization and with any number of underscores before and after "descriptor".
 Don't name fields this.
 Before v1.0, we may add a lint